A Brief History of the Treadmill

 When it comes to physical activity, the treadmill often feels like a form of cruel and unusual punishment.

-In the early 1800s, an English Civil Engineer named Sir William Cubitt devised the World’s first treadmill as a means of punishing and reforming England’s prisoners.
-Disgusted by the idleness of the prisoners at St. Edmond’s Gaol in Bury, Cubitt believed that hard exercise would help whip convicts into shape (pun intended by the way).
-Cubitt’s ideas weren’t particularly unique to a Victorian England that often times equated fitness with a strong moral character.
+In the early 1800s, an English civil engineer named Sir William Cubitt devised the world’s first treadmill as a means of punishing and reforming England’s prisoners.
+(1) Disgusted by the idleness of the prisoners at St. Edmond’s Gaol in Bury, Cubitt believed that hard exercise would help whip convicts into shape (pun intended, by the way).
+Cubitt’s ideas weren’t particularly unique to Victorian England, which often equated fitness with a strong moral character.

 treadmill prison

 The typical Cubitt treadmill rotated around a horizontal axis, requiring the prisoner to step upwards.
 The easiest way to imagine what this would be like is to hop on a stepper for an hour.
-Those convicts unfortunate enough to be punished by the treadmill were given a horizontal handrail for stability, less they fall off and injure themselves.
-Typically prisoners would step on 24 spokes of a large paddle wheel and as the wheel turned, gears were used to pump out water or crush grain (leading to the name treadmill).
+Those convicts unfortunate enough to be punished by the treadmill were given a horizontal handrail for stability so they wouldn’t fall off and injure themselves.
+Typically, prisoners would step on the 24 spokes of a large paddle wheel, and as the wheel turned, gears were used to pump out water or crush grain (leading to the name treadmill).

 Now, while the time prisoners spent on the treadmill varied, it’s said that six or more hours a day was the average.
 This is the equivalent of climbing anywhere from 5,000 to 14,000 feet.
 To put that into context, 14,000 feet would bring you to about the halfway point of Mount Everest.

-Unsurprisingly the exertion, combined with the poor diets of England’s prisoners lead to a series of injuries.
+Unsurprisingly, the exertion, combined with the poor diets of England’s prisoners, led to a series of injuries.
 Not that the prison guards seemed to take much notice.
-In 1824, New York prison guard James Hardie credited the device with taming his more boisterous inmates, writing that the treadmill’s “monotonous steadiness, and not its severity, which constitutes its terror.”
+In 1824, New York prison guard James Hardie credited the device with taming his more boisterous inmates, writing that the treadmill’s “monotonous steadiness, and not its severity, constitutes its terror.”

 A quote many of us will undoubtedly agree with.